gpbPiazza/API-Sing-me-a-song/README.md

 - Would like create a new genre if this genre doesnt exist.
 - Want se all genres created.
 - Would like to create one recommendation that must contain one genre.
-- Would like to upvote this recommendation or downvote, if this recommendation reachs downvotes equal a -5 the recomendation is deleted.
+- Would like to up vote this recommendation or down vote, if this recommendation reachs score equal a -5 the recomendation is deleted.
 - Want receive one random recomendation, folowing this rules.

 Rules for a random recommendation: